Analysis: Safety Rules Give Homes Better Chance in Wildfires

 Stay in the loop with our wildland newsletter.

 Landmark 2008 building code made a difference in California By DALE KASLER and PHILLIP REESE The Sacramento Bee PARADISE, Calif.
 (AP) — The sky was turning orange and the embers were flying from the Camp Fire when Oney and Donna Carrell and Donna’s father sped away from their Paradise home.
-See also MINI-STRIKER […]
+See also Florida […]

 Get The Wildland Firefighter Newsletter